Graduate story: Sarah Harvey

 Bachelor of Arts(majoring in creative writing)

 Sarah Harvey achieved what she thought impossible: a place in Columbia University's highly sought-after writing program in New York, just months after completing an arts degree at Southern Cross University.
-Sarah studied entirely online while living overseas in Amsterdam.
+Sarah studied entirely by distance education while living overseas in Amsterdam.

 "When I was searching universities in the Netherlands, England and Australia for the right writing degree a few years ago, many weren't offering a major in creative writing.
 SCU did.